SubtleShader/ComfyUI-SubtleNodes/README.md

 Installation

 Copy the file into the custom_nodes sub folder of Comfy.
 Don't create a sub folder for it there.
+Restart ComfyUI.